-- > Material impairment of the quality of the system of governance of the company or the wider group. - > An undue increase in the operational risk for the company or the wider group. - > Impairment of the ability of relevant supervisory authorities to monitor the compliance of the company or the group with its obligations. - Impairment of continuous and satisfactory service to customers.
+- > Material impairment of the quality of the system of governance of the Company or the wider group. - > An undue increase in the operational risk for the Company or the wider group. - > Impairment of the ability of relevant supervisory authorities to monitor the compliance of the Company or the group with its obligations. - Impairment of continuous and satisfactory service to customers. - > Undue risk to the personal data of customers or employees.

-Prior to entering into any outsource arrangement for material, critical or important functions, proposed service providers are subject to due diligence procedures to ensure that the potential service provider has the ability, the capacity and any authorisation required by law to deliver the required functions or activities satisfactorily, taking into account the company's objectives and needs.
+Prior to entering into any outsource arrangement for material, critical or important functions, proposed service providers are subject to due diligence procedures to ensure that the potential service provider has the ability, the capacity and any authorisation required by law to deliver the required functions or activities satisfactorily, taking into account the Company's objectives and needs.
 All material outsourcing arrangements must be approved by the ILGL GORC and notified to the BRC prior to implementation.

 Contract renewals for material outsourcing arrangements must be notified to GORC and thereafter to the BRC prior to renewal.